-If you visit Chiang Mai and want to take a songtaew though, how do you get one to stop for you and how do you know if you’re hailing the right one?
+If you visit Chiang Mai and want to take a songtaew though, how do you get one to stop for you and how do you know if you are hailing the right one?

 Songtaews will often have other passengers in them too, but that doesn’t matter.
-The songtaew is a shared ride system, so whether there’s nobody in one or it already has five passengers, the songtaew driver will stop when you wave him/her down.
+The songtaew is a shared ride system, so whether there is nobody in one or it already has five passengers, the songtaew driver will stop when you wave him/her to stop.

-Getting Where You Want To Go in a Songtaew – When the songtaew stops next to you, tell the driver where you want to go.
+Getting Where You Want To Go in a Songtaew – When the songtaew stops, tell the driver where you want to go.
 If you know your destination in Thai language it will often be easier but, if you don’t, most of the songtaew driver’s speak enough English they can figure it out.

 At this point, most of the driver’s will just agree to 30 baht and tell you to get in.
 Hop in and off you go.

 Stopping at Your Destination – When you see your destination coming up, press one of the buzzers in the roof of the truck and the driver will stop.
 Get out, walk around to the front of the songtaew and pay him your fare and that’s it.

-Agree on the fare up front (make sure you let him know you want him to wait for you too if you plan on doing a return trip with the same songtaew driver), and once you’re in agreement you can go.
+Agree on the fare up front (make sure you let him know you want him to wait for you too if you plan on doing a return trip with the same songtaew driver), and once you are in agreement you can go.

 Many of the songtaew drivers will wait for you while you are sightseeing and then take you back to Chiang Mai when you have finished.
 Paying the fare plus a tip of between 50 and 100 baht, depending on the length of the journey, is fine.